TOUR HIGHLIGHTS

 Beautiful, centrally located accommodations double occupancy; $995.00 Single supplement fee

-Most meals ( Breakfast, lunches, Dinners)
+Most meals (7 Breakfast, 5 Dinners)

 Sudden Journeys Tour Director

-A small, friendly group of 10 people
+A small, friendly group of 12 people

 All sightseeing, events, and visits as noted in the itinerary